JinjiPang/Lab3package/README.md

 #### team\_6

-This function will return a data frame with 14 variables, basically it keeps all the original variables and add three more variables long, lat, and group.
+This function will return a data frame with 15 variables, basically it keeps all the original variables and add three more variables long, lat, group, order and NAME\_1.

 ``` r
 library(tidyverse)